spiccoli/js-calculator/README.md

 <br>
 Features:
 <br>
--Add and subtract numbers effortlessly.
+-Add and subtract numbers effortlessly.<br>
--Multiply and divide with ease.
+-Multiply and divide with ease.<br>
--Clear button to reset calculations.
+-Clear button to reset calculations.<br>
--Made for desktop and mobile.
+-Made for desktop and mobile.<br>